Canadian Air Carrier Licence Application Guide

 Providing advance information

-Licensees must provide advance information electronically to the CBSA about:
+Licensees must electronically provide advance information to the CBSA about:

 Obligations under the Immigration and Refugee Protection Act